mhdSid/animatopia/README.md

 ## Technical Description:

 ### Overview:
 The Animation Regression Testing Library is implemented as a JavaScript library that leverages the web animations API and visual regression testing techniques.
-It provides a declarative API that understands CSS transitions as web animations, enabling developers to define animations using familiar CSS syntax.

 ### Core Functionality:

-#### Web Animations Conversion:
-The library translates CSS transitions into web animations, allowing developers to specify animations using CSS syntax while benefiting from the power and control provided by the web animations API.
-This conversion process ensures that animations can be tested consistently across different platforms.

 #### Frame Capture:
 The library captures frames at various points during the animation, utilizing platform-specific mechanisms such as requestAnimationFrame or native APIs.
 The captured frames are stored for subsequent comparison and analysis.